 As a universe evolves, above the wind mandala comes a cloud with the essence of gold.
 Huge rain produces the water mandala.
 This is churned by the wind, producing a golden mandala on top (like butter).
 Then another cloud with the essence of all the elements produces a second rain, which produces another water mandala.
 The wind churns this and, from the best elements, comes a Mount Meru.
 From the medium quality elements and a second churning, come the seven golden mountains.
 From a third churning and the least quality elements, come the four continents.

 During the first of the twenty intermediate eons of evolving, the divine realms above Mount Meru appear first, starting with the three Brahma realms and then developing downwards.
-In other words, the divine realms in the first state of mental constancy on the plane of ethereal forms appear first, since for most great eons, the divine realms above the Brahma Realms are still enduring.
+In other words, the divine realms in the first state of mental stability on the plane of ethereal forms appear first, since for most great eons, the divine realms above the Brahma Realms are still enduring.
 Then those realms depending on land and sea build up, from the lowest joyless realm going upwards.
 During the next nineteen intermediate eons, the various life forms evolve, starting from the divine beings of the Brahma realm (Fastidious First) and progressing downwards.
 Since Brahma appears first, he thinks that he creates all that appears after him, and from this comes the notion of a creator god.

 Humanoids of this early time are known as humans of the first eon.
 They are born by miraculous emanation and they all look alike with bodies made of light, no reproductive organs, but full sense organs.
 They have extraphysical powers, live on the food of absorbed concentration, and have no excretion.
 Their lifespans are immeasurable, since during this period there is no sun, moon, or stars, and thus no divisions of time.
 The natural radiance of their bodies gives ample light.